carolinetomo/cophyashi/README.md

 **CO**ntinuous character **PHY**logenetics **A**ttempting to **S**olve t**H**e **I**nscrutable

-Comparative methods and phylogenetic inference for fossil and extant taxa
+Explorations in comparative methods and phylogenetic inference for fossil and extant taxa